 To control your Desktop window:

-You can add, remove or delete Library Locations to save apps and files for Oculus Rift to different locations on your computer.
+You can add, remove or delete Library Locations to save apps and files for Oculus Rift S or Rift to different locations on your computer.
 Your default Library Location will be used for app installation and can be changed to your preferred drive.
 Installed apps can be moved between existing Library Locations.

 To add a new Library Location: